Mental Health and Well-being

 We all have a degree of mental health just as we have a degree of physical health.
 Mental health includes emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
 It also helps determine how we handle stress, relate to others, and make choices.

-However, there becomes a point where anxieties and worries can consume one’s life to a point affecting their emotional, psychological, social well-being and ability to think, act and function.
+However, there becomes a point where anxieties and worries can consume a person’s life to a point it affects their emotional, psychological, social well-being and ability to think, act and function.

-Risks that can contribute to increased worries, anxieties and ill health comes in many forms.
-They can be linked to differences in a person's temperament (for example, being more emotionally placid or more volatile) as well as the result of exposure to harmful experiences, environments or events within the family, trauma, family harmony, loss, friendships, school, community, or more broadly in society e.g. through discrimination, poverty, homelessness etc.
+These risks can be linked to differences in a person's temperament (for example, being more emotionally placid or more volatile) as well as exposure to harmful experiences, environments or events including trauma, family disharmony, loss, separation, parental divorce, domestic violence, physical, sexual and emotional abuse, friendship/school issues, poor self-image/esteem, discrimination, poverty, neglect, homelessness etc.

-We also know that certain harmful experiences in childhood can be detrimental to children’s development, resulting in hidden trauma and potentially leading to later physical and mental health problems, school disengagement and risk-taking behaviours.
+We also know that certain harmful experiences in childhood can be detrimental to children’s development.
+Sometimes these events can go unnoticed and what may seem trivial can result in hidden trauma that later leads to physical and mental health problems, school disengagement and risk-taking behaviours.

 These adverse childhood experiences include:

-For this reason, the ability to cope and thrive is not just about children learning skills, but is also about how adults in children’s lives, in their schools and communities take action to offset the family and environmental factors and barriers that can undermine children’s ability to thrive.
+For this reason, the ability to cope and thrive is not just about children learning skills and empowering attitudes, but also about how adults in children’s lives, in their schools and communities take action to offset the family and environmental factors and barriers that can undermine children’s ability to thrive.

 How do we promote good mental health and well-being?